MicrosoftDocs/powerquery-docs/powerquery-docs/DataPrivacyFirewall.md

 This is because the Source step of **Search** is referencing a data source (bing.com) and also referencing another query/partition (**Company**).
 It is violating the rule mentioned above ("a partition may either access compatible data sources, or reference other partitions, but not both").

 What to do?
-One option is to disable the Firewall altogether (via the Privacy option labeled **Ignore the Privacy levels and potentially improve performance**).
+One option is to disable the Firewall altogether (via the Privacy option labeled **Ignore the Privacy Levels and potentially improve performance**).
 But what if you want to leave the Firewall enabled?

 To resolve the error without disabling the Firewall, you can combine Company and Search into a single query, like this: